teokem/guides/setup-macos.md

 1. Power on the laptop and follow instructions for creating a user account.

 2. When asked, create an iCloud account if you do not already have one.
-This is required to install i.e. Apple's developer tools.
+This is required to install _i.e._ Apple's developer tools etc.

 3. Once the initial setting up is finished, go to "App Store" (top-left corner) and install all updates showing up in the "Update" section.